 (As I live in Marrakech, the information is mainly based on my experience in this city).

 If several years ago, you could buy alcohol in the leading supermarkets, now only the supermarket chain Carrefour has a license to sell it.
-However, you can also buy alcohol in the special liqueur stories Champion (the cheapest one) and Victoria.
+However, you can also buy alcohol in the particular liqueur stores Champion (the cheapest one) and Victoria.
 Besides, in the big cities, there are plenty of small liqueur stores.
 They are often hidden; you will not see the sign “Alcohol store,” the windows will be covered.
 In Marrakech, you will not find the liquor stores in the old town (Medina), they are located outside the wall.
 The alcohol shops are only open daily till 8 pm.

 What to buy?

 Generally, wine and beer are the most popular beverages in Morocco.
 However, alcohol is not cheap.
 In the shops, the most popular beer Speciale cost 12 dirhams (around 1,1 euro) for a small bottle.
-Imported beers are more expensive.
-The cheapest option – Stork that I would only recommend if you are broken.
+Imported beers are more expensive — the cheapest option – Stork that I would only recommend if you are broken.

 Wine?
 My favourite is Moroccan grey wine.
 Yes, exactly, grey wine!
 It is neither white, red, nor rose, and it is only produced in Morocco.
 If you can’t decide what to buy, always go for the Domaine Sahari – all colours – cost around 80 DH (7 euro).
 Stronger alcohols like vodka or whiskey are quite expensive.